 News footage of cars being inundated on highways and roads and left abandoned is becoming all too common.

 Flood insurance allocates money to repair or even rebuild a home if it is damaged or destroyed by flooding up to the policy limit.

-Even if you have homeowners insurance with a rider for flood insurance coverage, the only thing your policy will cover is damage to your personal possessions inside your car.
+Even if you have homeowners insurance with a rider for flood insurance coverage, your policy will only cover damage to your possessions inside your car.

-The only thing that is going to cover the extensive damage to your car during a flooding situation is comprehensive auto insurance coverage.
+The only thing that will cover the extensive damage to your car during a flooding situation is comprehensive auto insurance coverage.

 Best Car Insurance Companies for Full Coverage

-Here’s a look at the top auto insurers in the U.S. who sell full coverage (comprehensive and collision).
+Here’s a look at the top auto insurers in the U.S. that sell full coverage (comprehensive and collision).

-As examples, you can see which companies are more favorable, or which ones have comprehensive coverage with some great and useful add-ons.
+You can see which companies are more favorable or which have comprehensive coverage with great and valuable add-ons.